ethical-haquer/Galaxy-Flasher/README.md

-# NOTICE: This is not the main branch, and is under cconstruction
+# NOTICE: This is not the main branch, and is under construction

 # Thor GUI